yousefelassal/quote-cron/README.md

 > Friendship marks a life even more deeply than love.
 Love risks degenerating into obsession, friendship is never anything but sharing.

 > Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible.

+> Technology is the campfire around which we tell our stories.